namnv2001/nottify-react-native/README.md

-# Nottify-React-Native
+# Nottify

-This is a simple music app for android using React-Native
+A simple music app for android devices built with react-native

 ## Features